 Am Ende stand die Aufführung eines Theaterstückes zur Gestaltung einer gemeinsamen Zukunft.
 Die preisgekrönte Partnerschaft der beiden Schulen hat bereits mehrfach bewiesen , dass soziale, ethnische und ökonomische Unterschiede überwunden werden können.

-Im Januar 2023 besuchten Zehntklässler*innen und einige Ehemalige und Alumni die Partnerschule , um gemeinsam zu wohnen, zu proben und die eigene Utopie auf die Bühne zu bringen.
+Im Januar 2023 besuchten Zehntklässler und einige Ehemalige und Alumni die Partnerschule , um gemeinsam zu wohnen, zu proben und die eigene Utopie auf die Bühne zu bringen

 Im Zeitraum zwischen dem 23.
 Juni und 14.
-Juli ´23 kommt es nun zum Rückbesuch der südafrikanischen Freund*innen und am 5.
-Juli gibt es eine große Aufführung im Bürgerhaus Unterschleißheim.
+Juli ´23 kam es dann zum Rückbesuch der südafrikanischen Freund*innen und am 5.
+Juli gab es eine große Aufführung im Bürgerhaus Unterschleißheim.

 Wir hoffen, dass wir mit unserem Austausch die Kraft des Theaters in die weite Welt tragen können – eben dadurch, dass wir zwei Welten miteinander verbinden, und zwar in partnerschaftlicher Planung, mit gleichwertigem Hin- und Rückbesuch (!) als respektvolle Begegnung und Ort gemeinsamen gegenseitigen Lernens.